tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ## 6. Group-level analysis

 The prediction of the emotion task reactivity of the amygdala using the seed-based resting-state connectivity of the amygdala is conducted via the GroupAnalysis subclass of the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module.
 This class inherits all attributes and methods of the Postprocessing class, which itself (in turn) inherits from the Preprocessing subclass, and by extension, the main Experiment class.
-The two second-level (i.e., group) analysis methods that are defined within the GroupAnalysis class are conducted via the [SnPM](http://www.nisox.org/Software/SnPM13/) toolbox of [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), using a shell call command.

 The following group-level analysis steps are supported by the pipeline:
-1. Standard group-level analysis of the task reactivity data (see [section 6.1](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#61-second-level-parametric-analysis))
+1. Standard group-level analysis of the task reactivity or resting-state connectivity data (see [section 6.1](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#61-second-level-parametric-analysis))
 2. Voxel-matched regression analysis of the connectivity vs. reactivity data (see [section 6.2](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#62-voxel-matched-regression-analysis))
 2. ROI-based regression analysis of the connectivity vs. reactivity data (see [section 6.3](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#63-roi-based-regression-analysis))
-4. Specification and computation of the statistical non-parametric (permutation-based) connectivity vs. reactivity analysis (see [see section 6.4](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#64-statistical-non-parametric-analysis-specification-and-computation))
-5. Inference of the second-level non-parametric (permutation-based) connectivity vs. reactivity analysis output (see [see section 6.5](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#65-statistical-non-parametric-analysis-inference))

 ### 6.1 Second-level analysis